-Please feel free to use a template (like the one below) to guide your writing, but remember to make it personal.
+Please feel free to use a template (like the one above) to guide your writing, but remember to make it personal.
 Use examples and specific details to illustrate why this person is the best candidate.
 Choose strong, accurate adjectives over general terms or cliches.

 Think about what the person reading the letter might want to know.
 Include details or insight that wouldn’t necessarily show up on a resume or application.
 Your letter should help the recipient get to know the person you are recommending.